Description

 The sweat glands react directly to the slightest emotional, physical, or mental changes.

-Stress, which may include mental activity, emotional arousal, deep inhalation, or fear, causes a rise in skin conductance.
+Stress, which may include mental activity, emotional arousal, deep inhalation, or fear, raises skin conductance.

 The sympathetic nervous system reacts to stress stimuli by activating all the “emergency functions” of the body, bringing it to a state of heightened responsiveness: pulse and blood pressure rise along with the glucose level in the blood and general alertness.
 With these changes comes the effect of “wet hands,” on which the skin response measurement relies.